Igor Stravinsky was one of the most influential and innovative composers of the 20th century.

 - Article by:

-- Performance and reception, Music and place, Music, politics and society, Music for stage and screen
+- Music and modernism, Music and words, Music for stage and screen, Musical style

 - Article by: